History of the Land

 Barbara Brumfield Caffey Annex

-Contains wide variety of classroom space, faculty offices, conference rooms, digital media laboratory, art and painting studio, photography studios and labs (digital and traditional), pottery and kiln studio, 175-seat black box theatre, choral practice studio, ensemble and personal voice practice facilities.
+Completed in 2011, the 72,000 square foot building is dedicated to multipurpose academic activities; the building includes a wide variety of classrooms, faculty offices, conference rooms, a digital media laboratory, an art and painting studio, photography studios and labs (digital and traditional), a pottery and kiln studio, 175-seat black box theatre, choral practice studio, and ensemble and personal voice practice facilities.
+The Arts, English, and Humanities, Behavioral and Social Sciences, and Mathematics and Applied Physical Sciences have faculty and department offices in the MPAC.

 Oaks Residence Hall